crt25/collimator/docs/scratch/scratch.md

 This document is intended for developers working on this project and who may need to update or maintain the Scratch integration.

-This project modified Scratch, the scope of the changes and their purpose are described below.
+This project modifies Scratch; the scope of the changes and their purpose are described below.

 ### Edit and solve mode